Lewis and Clark's Columbia River

 Campsite of April 21, 1806 ...

-Lewis and Clark and the majority of the men spent the night of April 21, 1806, on the Washington side of the Columbia River across from the lower tip of Miller Island and slightly downstream of the Deschutes River.
-In these passages Captain Lewis refers to the Deschutes the "Clark's River" and Captain Clark refers to it by the Indian name, the "To war nah hi ooks" River.
-The camp is shown on their route map [Map#77, Moulton, Vol.1] at the upstream end of an Indian village, near today's Wishram, Washington.
-Haystack Butte rises above.
+Lewis and Clark and the majority of the men spent the night of April 21, 1806, on the Washington side of the Columbia River two miles upstream of Wishram at the base of Haystack Butte, across from the lower tip of Miller Island and the mouth of the Deschutes River.
+In these passages Captain Lewis refers to the Deschutes as "Clark's River" and Captain Clark refers to it by the Indian name, the "To war nah hi ooks" River.

 "... a 4 P M loaded up & Set out the Canoes also proceed on about 3 miles opposit to the Mouth of Clarks river, and an Indian man who has attached himself to us ... he told us that as the day was far Spent we had better Camp at a village of 9 Lodges a little off the road opsd. the River C--- Clarks This river has a great falls above 2 forks on its West Side. we formed a Camp ..."
 [Clark, April 21, 1806, first draft]